Blast near Israel embassy in Delhi, no one injured | Law-Order

 - India

 A blast occurred near the Israel embassy in the Chanakyapuri diplomatic enclave here on Tuesday evening.
-No one was injured in the incident and an ''abusive'' letter addressed to the Israeli ambassador has been found near the site, officials said.
+No one was injured in the incident and an ''abusive'' letter addressed to the Israeli ambassador was found near the site, officials said.

+After the police control room (PCR) received a call about a ''loud sound'' from Jindal House behind the embassy at 5:53 pm, teams of Crime Branch, bomb disposal squad, dog squad and forensic department were rushed to the spot, they said.

-A search operation is underway and all staff are unharmed.
-A team of the National Investigation Agency (NIA) also examined the site, they said.
+An almost three-hour-long search operation was carried out in the area.
+A National Investigation Agency (NIA) team also examined the site, they said.

 The explosion and the recovery of the letter is a grim reminder of the 2021 blast near the embassy in which some cars were damaged.
 The NIA had probed the case.